TimBoleslawsky/data-science-vault/Notes/Key Architectures in Deep Learning.md

+## MLPs
+A Multilayer Perceptron (MLP), also known as a Feedforward Neural Network (FNN), is the simplest form of a deep learning model.
+It consists of layers of neurons where each neuron in one layer is connected to every neuron in the next layer — hence the term _fully connected_.

+An MLP is composed of:
+- Input layer – receives the raw input features (e.g., pixel values, measurements).
+- Hidden layers – perform transformations on the input using learned weights and nonlinear activation functions.
+- Output layer – produces the final prediction (e.g., class probabilities).

+MLPs work well for tabular or low-dimensional data, but they do not scale efficiently to structured data like images or sequences.
+They ignore spatial or temporal relationships because every input is treated as independent — motivating architectures like CNNs and RNNs.
 ## Convolutional Neural Networks
 CNNs are designed for grid-like data (e.g., images) to detect local patterns (edges, textures, shapes).
 Instead of flattening an image, CNNs preserve its spatial structure by using filters (kernels) that scan through small patches of the image.
 For an example of how to do image classification using CNNs, look here [[Image Classification with CNN.py]].